gotnochill815-web/SHL-Agent/README.md

 # Motivation

-Recruiters typically describe hiring requirements in natural language rather than structured filters.
+Recruiters usually describe hiring requirements in natural language rather than structured filters.

 For example,